Particular/docs.particular.net/servicecontrol/servicecontrol-instances/hardware.md

 reviewed: 2023-04-04
 ---

-This article provides recommendations and performance benchmarks to help determine resource selection for a ServiceControl production environment.
+This article provides recommendations and performance benchmarks to help select resources for a ServiceControl production environment.

 ## General recommendations

 * A dedicated production server for installing ServiceControl instances (Primary, Audit, and Monitoring).
 * A minimum of 16 GB of RAM (excluding RAM for OS and other services).
 * 2 GHz quad core CPU or better.
-* A dedicated disk for ServiceControl databases that is separate from the operating system.
+* A dedicated disk for ServiceControl databases (not the disk where the operating system is installed).

 ### Scaling ServiceControl

 When possible, scaling *up* a single machine to handle system load is recommended.
-When scaling up is not an option, ServiceControl can be scaled *out* by partitioning audit processing between multiple instances.
+When scaling up is not an option, ServiceControl may be scaled *out* by partitioning audit processing between multiple instances.
 See [Multiple ServiceControl Instances](remotes.md) for more details.

 ### Ongoing server performance monitoring

-The requirements for a server hosting ServiceControl can change over time as the system evolves.
+The requirements for a server hosting ServiceControl may change over time as the system evolves.
 It's important to continuously monitor the CPU, RAM, disk I/O, and network I/O for the server running ServiceControl to ensure adequate resources are available for overall system health.

-Real disk, CPU, RAM, and network performance can be monitored with the Windows Resource Monitor and/or Windows Performance counters.
+Disk, CPU, RAM, and network performance may be monitored using the Windows Resource Monitor and/or Windows Performance counters.

 ### Storage recommendations

 * Store ServiceControl data on a dedicated disk.
-This makes low-level resource monitoring easier and ensures different applications are not competing for storage IOPS.
+This makes low-level resource monitoring easier and ensures applications are not competing for storage IOPS.
 * Store multiple ServiceControl databases on separate physical disks to prevent multiple instances competing for the same disk resources.
 * Disable disk write caching (read caching can remain enabled) to prevent data corruption if the (virtual) server or disk controller fails.
 This is a general best practice for databases.
 * [Database paths](/servicecontrol/creating-config-file.md#host-settings-servicecontroldbpath) should be located on disks suitable for low latency write operations (e.g. fiber, solid state drives, raid 10), with a recommended IOPS of at least 7500.